statutory power of attorney

 What Are The 5 Main Power of Attorney Types?

 What Is Power of Attorney?
-Power of attorney, or POA, allows a person of your choosing to manage your financial or medical affairs if you are unable to do so. without a POA in place, If you become incapacitated, the court will have to appoint a guardian or conservator, which takes time and money.
-The…
+Power of attorney, or POA, allows a person of your choosing to manage your financial or medical affairs if you are unable to do so.
+Without a POA in place, If you become incapacitated, the court will have to appoint a guardian or conservator. that course of action takes time…

 Read more